brianreumere/gandi-automatic-dns/README.md

 gad
 ===

 **This project is no longer under active development**, but I will do my best to address any bug reports.
 See [porkbun-automatic-dns](https://github.com/brianreumere/porkbun-automatic-dns) for its spiritual successor for a different domain/DNS provider.
-Thanks to everyone who has contributed by supporting issues and opening pull requests over the 11 years (!) since I started this project.
+Thanks to everyone who has contributed by reporting issues and opening pull requests over the 11 years (!) since I started this project.

 This script is intended to be used as a cron job to maintain the accuracy of multiple A or AAAA records in a Gandi.net zonefile.
 External IP address discovery is done via a network interface, [OpenDNS](http://www.opendns.com), or a custom command piped to standard input.
 The result is compared to the value in the active version of the zonefile of each record in `RECORD-NAMES`.